Ideas' List - Google Summer of Code 2015

 The current distribution of Céu is only available for Linux.

-A student using another operating system is also welcome, as long as she/he has the skills to build the development environment by her/himself.
+A student using another operating system is also welcome, as long as she/he has

 The compiler of Céu depends on gcc, lua-5.1, and lua-lpeg.